📊 CACC Key Takeaways

 💡 AI Analyst Insight

-The 45.4% free cash flow margin provides substantial flexibility for dividends, buybacks, and strategic investments.
+The 59.6% free cash flow margin provides substantial flexibility for dividends, buybacks, and strategic investments.
 The current ratio below 1.0x warrants monitoring of short-term liquidity.

 Sector benchmarks are approximate industry averages.
 Actual sector performance may vary.

-CACC 5-Year Financial Trend
+CACC Revenue & Earnings Growth: 5-Year Financial Trend

-5-Year Trend Summary: CREDIT ACCEPTANCE CORP's revenue has grown significantly by 25% over the 5-year period, indicating strong business expansion.
+5-Year Trend Summary: Credit Acceptance Corp.'s revenue has grown significantly by 25% over the 5-year period, indicating strong business expansion.
 The most recent EPS of $21.99 reflects profitable operations.

-CACC Quarterly Performance
+CACC Quarterly Earnings & Performance

 | Quarter | Revenue | Net Income | EPS |